 A few days ago, one member in my lab and I were about to finish a project together.
 We also used git server for sharing code and collaborate.
 However, when I used combination of

 git stash apply to fetch new code, he said it is not recommended to use

 git rebase and I should use

 git pull instead.
 Just for your information, I have been using that 4 commands very often in most of my projects and it almost becomes part of my habit when fetching the code.
-Although I already have a pretty basic understanding of their different, but I believe this is a good chance for me to study it further and I now would like to share with you.
+Although I already have a pretty basic understanding of their differences, I believe this is a good chance for me to study it further and I would like to share with you.

 git pull is shorthand for